132-071 Ships Bell Clock Movement information now available on these tabs.

 132-071 Ships Bell Clock Movement is replace by the movement numbers alone.
 All you need are the numbers off of the back plate of the old one, to order the new one.
 If the numbers match then the movement matches.

 - Ships Bell Strike

-- Should last 25-30 years, a repair would not
+- Should last 25-30 years, an overhaul would not

-- Ships same day as order
+- Ships same day as ordered

+Removal of this 132-071 Ships Bell Clock Movement is easy and we provide instructions for the installation.
+This unit is in stock and can ship today.
+We are full time clock makers and retailers both, so if you need any assistance with install we can help.
 Replacing a movement is less costly than a overhaul.
 These movements last 25 years before needing an over haul, but since its still being made at a fair price it is so much better just to replace.
-The clock will be problem free right away instead of months, last longer than a overhaul and its prelubricated.
+The clock will be problem free right away instead of months, last longer than a overhaul and comes.

 We also offer the movement with the dial and the hands, to use this unit on the Schatz Royal Mariner movement that is no longer in production.
 The Schatz unit is not available and this unit is very close, however the winding arbors are in different places, so this is why the new dial.
 The hands on the 132-071 Ships Bell Clock Movement will need to be changed also for this conversion.

 Hermle Clock Movement Directory is to get to the correct page that contains your clock movement.
 The Hermle mechanical movements have numbers on the back plate starting with the below few numbers, and then followed by a - dash and then some more numbers.
 Examples = 340-020 131-070 1161-853 351-020 and similar.
 So if your clock says something like 1161-053 you would drop the second half and click the 1161 button below.
 This will bring you to the page where 1161-053 and the rest of the 1161 series resides.